Dim-Sum-Header

 What You’ll Learn

-Using techniques such as baking, steaming, braising, stir and deep frying, you will learn how to concoct elegant dim sum bites.
+Using techniques such as baking, steaming, braising, stir-frying, and deep-frying, you will learn how to concoct elegant dim sum bites.
 Students will also learn how to stuff and fold dumplings and spring rolls.

 Dim-Sum-PHOTO-BAND